 Read about the who, the what and the how of the South African Identity Federation.

-Elsevier (e.g. ScienceDirect, Compendex)
+Elsevier (e.g. ScienceDirect, Scopus, Compendex and ClinicalKey)

 Royal Society of Chemistry (RSC)